 - Written consent from the majority of the members whether they are present in person or by a proxy at a general meeting agreeing for registration under section 366 of the Companies Act, 2013.

-- An affidavit which is duly notarized, from all the members of the partners providing that in the event of registration as a company under Part I of Chapter XXI of the Companies Act, 2013, all the necessary documents or the papers shall be submitted to the registering authority with which the company was earlier registered, for its dissolution as a Limited Liability Partnership.
-These are the documents which are mandatory for the Conversion of LLP into Partnership.
+- A duly notarized affidavit, from all the members of the partners providing that in the event of registration as a company under Part I of Chapter XXI of the Companies Act, 2013, all the necessary documents or the papers shall be submitted to the registering authority with which the company was earlier registered, for its dissolution as a Limited Liability Partnership.
+These are the documents that are mandatory for the Conversion of LLP into Partnership.

 - The Statement of accounts of the company, which is prepared not later than in 6 days preceding the date of application which is duly certified by the auditor, if applicable.